 Risks of not having an Induction

 After 40 weeks there are risks to the unborn child, such as the placenta deteriorating, and these risks can sometimes mean our bodies don’t keep cooking the baby nicely and in some awful situation in can even result in stillbirth.
 And it is also true that this risk doubles by 42 weeks.
 Scary stuff, right?
 Nobody wants to be in that situation, ever.
-So, let’s go for that induction as it reduces those risks, or even eliminates them!
+So, let’s go for that inducing labour procedure as it reduces those risks, or even eliminates them!

 Ah, but hang on a minute.
 Do you understand the difference between relative risk and absolute risk?

 This statistic is outlining a relative risk.
 Yes there is an increase in the risk: it is twice as likely to happen!
 It is a terrifying thought as you hear “twice as likely” and in our minds we translate this into “there is a massive chance of risk of this happening to me”.

 If we look at the absolute risk we can add a bit of perspective.
 The actual risk of a stillbirth, according to NICE, is 2-3 per 1000 births over 40 weeks, and by 42 weeks that number has gone up to 5-6 per 1000.